Lawsuit Filed Against Suburban Restaurant Owner Alleges He Secretly Shot “Up Skirt” Video of Eight Female Employees.

 New Evidence Indicates There Could Be 500 Additional Victims.

-Chicago February 19, 2021 Attorneys David A. Axelrod and Lindsay Proskey of David A. Axelrod & Associates, filed a civil lawsuit in Cook County late Thursday afternoon against a South Suburban restaurant owner accusing him of using a covert, shoe camera to secretly shoot video up the skirts of eight female employees without their knowledge.
+Chicago February 19, 2021 David A. Axelrod and Associates, P.C., filed a civil lawsuit in Cook County late Thursday afternoon against a South Suburban restaurant owner accusing him of using a covert, shoe camera to secretly shoot video up the skirts of eight female employees without their knowledge.
 The Complaint alleged that most were teenagers including a 14-year-old girl.
 The plaintiffs’ lawyers say a hard drive seized by Illinois State Police from the defendant’s Frankfort restaurant contains deleted files that have recently been retrieved by their forensic expert.
 They say the files contain more than 24,000 photographs and videos that appear to be taken over a decade of covert filming up the skirts of many young women.

 The defendant, Michael J. Papandrea, 58, of Frankfort, and his three restaurants, Parmesans Wood Stone Pizza, Parmesans Station, and Parmesans Manheim Chicago all located in the south suburbs, are named in the lawsuit.
 Papandrea was arrested and criminally charged in March of 2020 with the unauthorized video recording after police say he filmed up-skirt videos of his female employees without their consent.
 Illinois State Police launched an investigation after receiving a tip about the alleged video recordings.
 During a search of Papandrea’s Frankfort restaurant they found and seized electronic devices containing several unauthorized "up-skirt" videos of female employees.
 Many files though had been deleted.